Kevin Duffy: Notable cases

 Duffy's work on the civil side included difficult litigations, including presiding over the Iranian Assets Litigation, which followed from the attachment of Iranian government assets following the taking of American hostages.
 He also presided over the tender offer battle in which Gulf & Western Industries, Inc. made a hostile tender offer for A&P.

 Duffy presided over the copyright case Grand Upright Music, Ltd. v.
 Warner Bros.
 Records Inc. 780 F. Supp.
 182 (S.D.N.Y.
 1991), in which Warner was sued over the use of the sampling of Raymond "Gilbert" O'Sullivan's "Alone Again (Naturally)" by rapper Biz Markie in his song "Alone Again".
 Duffy has been criticized for his opinion in Grand Upright v.
-Warner, not because the decision was wrong, but because Duffy begins his opinion with the biblical admonition – "thou shalt not steal" and later referred the defendant to the U.S. Attorney suggesting criminal charges.
+Warner, partly because Duffy begins his opinion with the biblical admonition – "thou shalt not steal" and later referred the defendant to the U.S. Attorney suggesting criminal charges.
 According to The Copyright Infringement Project of UCLA Law and Columbia Law School, Judge Duffy's opinion in Grand Upright v.
-Warner, "an iffy understanding on the part of this judge of the facts and issues before him in this case."
+Warner is "an iffy understanding on the part of this judge of the facts and issues before him in this case."